 Step 4: Click the "Get started" button under "Reset this PC."
 Then you'll see two options:

-Keep my files: Uninstall apps and change settings, but keep your own files.
+Keep my files: Uninstall apps and change settings, but keep your files.

-Get rid of everything: your personal files, apps, and settings.
+Get rid of everything: your files, apps, and locations.

 Step 5: Erase all of the data.